-Thai food is one of our favorite cuisines.
-For years, there wasn't a Thai restaurant in the town we live in, so I started learning to cook Thai food.
+Thai food is one of our favorite cuisines, and Tom Kha soup is one of my favorite gluten free appetizers.
+For years, there wasn’t a Thai restaurant in the town we live in, so I started learning to cook homemade Thai food.

 - In your slow cooker, add the coconut milk, red curry paste, lemongrass paste, chicken broth and sliced mushrooms.

 - Turn your slow cooker on low, and allow the mixture to cook for around 4 hours.

 - Add the chopped chicken, fresh lime juice, salt and pepper, then cook for another hour.

 - Using a ladle, pour your Thai coconut soup into deep soup bowls, then sprinkle a bit of cilantro over the top

 - Ladle into serving bowls and top each bowl with a bit of cilantro.
 You can also serve over with rice for a heartier meal.